Electric Vehicles Gaining Acceptance

 GM has plans to increase production of the Volt gradually in coming years, with 45,000 models to come in the second year.
 Nissan is also taking a conservative approach to its launch of the Leaf.
 Initially, it will only be offered to fleet buyers, including about 100 Enterprise Rent-a-Car locations, allowing the automaker to gauge consumer reaction.

-Short URL: http://growthbusinessnews.com/?p=265
+Short URL: https://growthbusinessnews.com/?p=265

 Posted by on Feb 17 2011.
 Filed under Automotive.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.